JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

  * the fewer tests compared to the base (thus, a Pyramid).
  * the **slower feedback** you will get.
  * the **more brittle** your tests will become as they involve more components.
-   This also means they are harder to make stable.
+   This means they break more easily as the are coupled to a larger implementation surface are.
+ * the higher probability of your tests being **flaky**.
+Timeouts to a database, or starting up a webserver, etc., become more common.
+Tests also tend to become less deterministic.
  * **more maintenance is needed** as more components are involved.
  * **harder it becomes to debug** as more components are involved.
  * **slower the tests** tend to be to run as they need to initialize more